TipsyCoin/TipsyCoin/README.md

 Solidity contracts and Hardhat tests for TipsyCoin.io.

-~~Currently, the team is still hard at work testing the contracts before the audit scheduled for the 20th.
-So some debug and testing code is still present, and small changes to the contracts are likely.
-Please make sure to grab the latest code on the 20th, and ensure this message has been removed, which indicates a green light.
-Thanks!~~ Should hopefully be good to go

 ## Introduction
 TipsyCoin is a Safemoon style token with a number of design changes

-- First, the token genesis event distributes tokens to a network of auxiliary contracts in order to remove centralisation / privileged account concerns.
-These contracts either have restrictions on how funds can be used, use multi-sigs for access, or both
+- First, the token genesis event distributes tokens to a network of auxiliary contracts in order to reduce centralisation / privileged account concerns.
+These contracts either have restrictions on how funds can be used, use multi-sigs for access, or both.
+In addition, following suggestions from CertiK, a timelock delay of 48 has also been utilised to further mitigate centralisation / privileged account concerns

 - Second, the tax system has been redesigned to only tax sells of TipsyCoin.
 This is designed to reduce the amount of friction and failed transactions users experience when buying and doing simple transfers